kunyora/kunyora-website/docs/query_component_api_overview.md

 | enum("cache-only", "network-only", "cache-and-network", "cache-first") | "cache-first" | No |

 **options.config**
 The configuration specified here is similar to that passed to the client instance.
-Please refer to the axios documentation for a full insight into the keys exposed by this property [axios](https://github.com/axios/axios/blob/master/README.md).
+Please refer to the [axios](https://github.com/axios/axios/blob/master/README.md) documentation for a full insight into the keys exposed by this property.
 This property is however not `required` when instantiating a request.

 ## Parameters passed to this.props.children